 Waddy, Warren: (Franklin) Waddy was convicted and sentenced to death for the 1986 aggravated murder of 22-year-old Paula Mason in her Columbus apartment.
-On November 3, 2020, Waddy filed a motion relief from judgment, asserting that based upon new expert reports and the new standard announced in State v.
+On November 3, 2020, Waddy filed a motion for relief from judgment, asserting that based upon new expert reports and the new standard announced in State v.
 Ford, the trial court should revisit its 2009 decision finding Waddy was not intellectually disabled.
 The State filed a response in opposition on December 10, 2020, and Waddy filed a reply on January 13, 2021.
+On April 1, 2024, Waddy filed a notice of supplemental authority with the trial court.
+The State responded to the notice on April 4, 2024.

 Wesson, Hersie: (Summit) Wesson was convicted and sentenced to death for the 2008 aggravated murder of 81-year-old Emil Varhola in his Akron home.
 On March 5, 2020, the district court denied Wesson's habeas petition, in part.
 On March 23, 2020, the district court ordered the case remanded to the state courts for an evidentiary hearing on Wesson's Atkins claims, but on May 12, 2020, the district court dismissed all habeas claims, finding Wesson could bring a successive petition on his Atkins claims when he was completed with his new state court proceedings.
 Meanwhile, on April 2, 2020, Wesson filed a motion in the trial court for relief from judgment as to the Atkins claims based upon the new standard announced in State v.
 Ford.
 The State did not oppose the trial court granting an evidentiary hearing.
 On July 14, 2021, the State requested Wesson be returned to Summit County for purposes of being evaluated by the State's expert; on July 9, 2021, Wesson objected to the move, but agreed to be evaluated.
 A video deposition of an expert was conducted on October 7, 2022, and an evidentiary hearing was held on October 11, 2022 and October 12, 2022.
 On February 10, 2023, Wesson filed his post-hearing brief; the State filed its brief on March 17, 2023; and Wesson replied on March 31, 2023.
+(Note: On March 7, 2025, the trial court denied Wesson's motion for relief from judgment.)